GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/elasticCasedWellbore/Index.rst

 Solvers: setup the mechanics solver
 -----------------------------------------------------------

-Only the solid mechanic ``SolidMechanicsLagrangianSSLE`` solver is required for solving this linear elastic problem.
-In this solver, the three regions and three materials associated to casing, cement sheath and rock are defined by ``targetRegions`` and ``solidMaterialNames``.
+As fluid flow is not considered, only the solid mechanics ``SolidMechanicsLagrangianSSLE`` solver is required for solving this linear elastic problem.
+In this solver, the three regions and three materials associated to casing, cement sheath and rock are respectively defined by ``targetRegions`` and ``solidMaterialNames``.

 .. literalinclude:: src/coreComponents/physicsSolvers/solidMechanics/benchmarks/CasedElasticWellbore.xml
   :language: xml